akmur/alex-11ty/posts/2019-11-21-the-difference-between-pixels-ems-and-rems.md

 date: 2019-11-21T13:49:31+00:00
 featured_image: /assets/images/pxem.jpg
 url: https://alexmuraro.me/posts/2019-11-21-the-difference-between-pixels-ems-and-rems/
-excerpt: I think there is often a little bit of misunderstanding when frontend developers and designers talk to each other about dimensions on the web.
+excerpt: "I think there is often a little bit of misunderstanding when frontend developers and designers talk to each other about dimensions on the web.
 Designers generally design in pixels, obviously.
-Frontend developers then usually develop in _ems_ and rems.
-This post wants to bridge a knowledge gap that I feel might exist.
+Frontend developers then usually develop in ems and rems.
+This post wants to bridge a knowledge gap that I feel might exist."
 tags:
   - Articles
   - CSS